vanshika230/Machine-Learning/README.md

            - Construct prediction model for one movie
            - Generalize the prediction model for all movies and display predictions.
     5. Face Recognition Using OpenCV
+           - Basics
+           - Working with images
+           - Working with video stream
+           - Face Detection using HaarCascade
+           - Generating data of faces
+           - Building Face classifier

     Mathematics required for Machine Learning
         a.Statistics:
             1. Measures of central tendency – mean, median, mode